sunghunkwag/DHC-SSM-AGI/README.md

 ───── Output: Predictions, Diagnostics, Learning Self-Metrics
 ```

-## 🚀 Automated CI/CD Notice

-### Automated CI/CD was removed from this repository as of November 2025.

-- **All GitHub Actions workflows (.github/workflows/ci.yml) were removed.**
-- **No automated test/build/deploy pipelines remain.**
-- This project is an experimental research codebase and automated build/test/coverage are intentionally disabled to avoid confusion about coverage, failure, and stability in early-phase research.

-Tests can and should still be run manually via `pytest`.
-CI/CD may return in future stable versions.

----

 ## Manual Testing

-### To run all tests locally:
+To run all tests locally:

 ```bash
 pytest tests/ -v
 ```

-You can still use coverage analysis and all unit tests exist, but results are not published online.
+Coverage analysis and all unit tests are available, but results are not published online or automated.

----

 ## Documentation & Contribution
-- All documentation for Nested Learning, design, and testing remains in the repo.
+- All documentation for Nested Learning, design, and testing is included in the repo.
-- Experimental cycles and API/usage remain unchanged; see above for details on modules & usage.
+- Experimental cycles and API/usage remain unchanged; see documentation files for module usage.

 ## Citation
 If you use this work in your research, please cite: